Is finance a good career path these days? Yes. There are many opportunities.

 Finance is a great career path if you understand how many career paths exist in finance.
 This article only touched on a few.
 There are also roles in Marketing, Communications, Legal, Financial Advisor Development, Human Resources, Recruiting, etc. None of these require expertise in finance.

-This article also didn’t even touch on all of the finance careers in public accounting, financial accounting, accounts payable, payroll, auditing, or sales.
+This article didn’t even touch on all the finance careers in public accounting, financial accounting, accounts payable, payroll, auditing, real estate, or sales.
 It is also rewarding knowing that you are helping financial advisors help clients with their money.

 Greg is a Chartered Financial Analyst (CFA) with 22+ years experience in Financial Services.
 He has held numerous FINRA Securities licenses (series 7, 63, 65, and 66), and is an expert on Investment Products and Financial Planning.
 Greg has 22+ years experience as a real estate investor and degrees in Psychology and Philosophy.